sinclairtarget/git-who/README.md

 You can disable caching by setting `GIT_WHO_DISABLE_CACHE=1`.

 ## Git Alias
-You can invoke `git-who` as `git who` by setting up an alias in your global Git
+If you install the `git-who` binary somewhere in your path, running `git who` will automatically invoke it with no further configuration.
+This is a Git feature.

-config:
+If you install the binary using a different name or just like to be explicit you can configure a Git alias in your global Git config like so:

 ```
 [alias]
-    who = "!git-who"
+    who = "!git-who-executable-name"
 ```

 See [here](https://git-scm.com/book/en/v2/Git-Basics-Git-Aliases) for more